LemmySmackett/LemmySmackettCom/content/stories/mature/seinfield_bed_stand_tabasco.md

 ---
 "It's a spermicide, Jerry."

-Seinfield glances between Kramer and the bottle in his hand.
+Seinfeld glances between Kramer and the bottle in his hand.
 "Tabasco sauce?"

 Kramer nods.
 "Oh yeah.
 That's what they made it for originally.
 The tacos and chicken wings came after.